 Which GU10 LED?

 GU10 lamps are the most popular choice of cap type in the UK.
 GU10s became the #1 choice for downlight installations in the late nineties, taking over from the MR16 (GU5.3) cap.
-The main reason for this was because they're mains voltage and don't require a transformer unlike the MR16 (GU5.3) which operates on 12 volts.
+The main reason for this was because they operate on mains voltage and don't require a transformer unlike the MR16 (GU5.3) which operates on 12 volts.

-We've compiled a short buyers guide that compares our best GU10 LEDs, although we do offer many others, the ones we've selected offer key selling features such as brightness, dimming performance, reliability and value.
+We've compiled a short buyers guide that compares our best GU10 LEDs, although we do offer a few other brands, the ones we've selected offer key selling features such as brightness, dimming performance, reliability and value.